Kulberia: Infrastructure

 As per District Census Handbook 2011, Kulberia covered an area of 0.5227 km2.
 It had one primary school, the nearest middle school was 5 km away at Tentulia, the nearest secondary school and senior secondary school were 1.5 km away at Mondalganth.
 The nearest dispensary/ health centre (without any bed) was available 1 km away.

 Transport

 Local roads link Kulberia to Chhota Jagulia on National Highway 112 (Jessore Road).

 The Bamangachhi railway station on the Sealdah-Bangaon line, which is part the Kolkata Suburban Railway railway system, is located nearby.

 Healthcare

-North 24 Parganas district has been identified as one of the areas where ground water is affected by arsenic contamination.
+Souyh 24 Parganas district has been identified as one of the areas where ground water is affected by arsenic contamination.